General Data Organization

 Stanford provides high end computing clusters SGC and Sherlock for this purpose, and while computing on your laptop is sometimes appropriate, it is encouraged to use the clusters whenever possible to (1) Facilitate the proper storage of your data, (2) facilitate managing and sharing your data with your collaborators and (3) not waste your time.

-While cluster computing can be intimidating, SCG has made efforts to make this simpler with OnDenmand graphical versions of common analytical software.
+While cluster computing can be intimidating, SCG has made efforts to make this simpler with OnDemand graphical versions of common analytical software.
 Software that is associated with certain machines may not work in a cluster, but even in that case it is recommended to process the data on that machine and then transfer results to SCG.

 Code maintenance via GitHub